TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 ## Battery Pack
 I used unprotected 4x 18650 LiIon cells with a total capacity of 10.000mAh, and no distinct BMS.

-Here are the reasons:

 <img src="images/comet_haensch_emergency__18650_t.webp" width="40%" height="40%" />

+Here is my reasoning:

 * Batteries must sustain high currents.
-LiPo batteries (at least the affordable ones) are for **low currents only**.
-18650 is perfect for the kind of power required (also, I had plenty of used 18650 laying around).
+Li**Po** batteries (at least the affordable ones) are for **low currents only**.
+Li**Ion** batteries (like readily available 18650) are much better-suited for high currents (also, I had plenty of used 18650 laying around).
 * The unused space in the lamp housing provides enough room to arrange four batteries with ease.
 * A capacity of 10.000mAh provides enough energy to run the lamp for many hours, so it is practically useful.
 * Since the batteries are non-servicable (not to be replaced by a user), neither a polarity protection nor a separate BMS was required.
 The MH-CD42 already comes with all the vital protections (short-circuit, over-current, over-charge, over-discharge) and cuts off power when the battery voltage drops below 3.0V.

-I then used nickel strips and spot welding to connect the four batteries, added the breakout boards, and secured it with Kapton tape.
+I used nickel strips and spot welding to connect the four batteries, added the breakout boards, and secured it with Kapton tape.

 <img src="images/comet_haensch_emergency__assembly_t.webp" width="50%" height="50%" />